benjaminy/Charcoal/Documentation/interactivity_lecture_notes.md

 ###Examples of interactive software:
 - Anything with a graphical user interface
 - Anything that talks to a network
+- Embedded systems (e.g. self-driving cars)
 - Pipelines/phases (e.g. parsing a large log file)
 (A common user-level model: a single "foreground" task and any number of "background" tasks.)

-Another way to say interactivity: _virtual simultaneity_.  _physical
+Another way to say interactivity: _virtual simultaneity_.  _Physical
 simultaneity_ (a.k.a. parallelism) is using multiple processors to make a single task go faster.
 I'm not going to talk about parallelism today.
 Brief side note on terminology (warning: a lot of this jargon is used